Pay your bills directly in Crypto.

 Recordkeeping: Maintain clear records of wallet addresses, timestamps, and exchange rates (if converting).
 These are essential for audits and tax reporting.

-Tax treatment: Crypto payments are taxable events in many jurisdictions (either for the payer or biller) — consult local tax guidance.
-Businesses should provide clear receipts that show the crypto amount, fiat-equivalent at time of payment, and a reference linking to the invoice.
+Tax treatment: Crypto payments are taxable events in many jurisdictions (either for the payer or the biller).
+Consult local tax guidance.
+Businesses should provide clear receipts that show the crypto amount, fiat-equivalent at the time of payment, and a reference linking to the invoice.

-Operational security: Use best practices — address whitelisting, multi-sig custody, hardware wallets for treasury, and monitored hot/cold setups for outgoing funds.
+Operational security: Use best practices to address whitelisting, multi-sig custody, hardware wallets for treasury, and monitored hot/cold setups for outgoing funds.

 If you’re a business thinking about acceptance, here’s a practical rollout plan: